MikeBinetsky/SQLalchemy_and_flask/Instructions.md

 ### Before You Begin

-1. Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this homework to an existing repository**.
+[DONE] 1.
+Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.
+[DONE] 2.
+Clone the new repository to your computer.

-3. Add your Jupyter notebook and `app.py` to this folder.
+[DONE] 3.
+Add your Jupyter notebook and `app.py` to this folder.
 These will be the main scripts to run for analysis.

-4. Push the above changes to GitHub or GitLab.
+[DONE] 4.
+Push the above changes to GitHub or GitLab.

 ![surfs-up.png](Images/surfs-up.png)